Join a near you to learn about AI-assisted development in VS Code.

 Editor Dictation Mode

-You can press and hold the keybinding for the voice start command (⌥⌘V (Windows, Linux Ctrl+Alt+V)) to enable walky-talky mode.
+Press and hold the keyboard shortcut for the voice start command (⌥⌘V (Windows, Linux Ctrl+Alt+V)) to enable walky-talky mode.
 Voice recognition is active until you release the keys, after which the request is submitted automatically.

-You can use your voice to talk to Copilot Chat easily.
-The command Voice: Start Voice Chat (⌘I (Windows, Linux Ctrl+I)) brings up a voice chat, regardless of where the current focus is.
-If the focus is in the editor, Inline Chat is started, otherwise the Chat view is opened.
+You can use your voice to talk to chat in VS Code easily.
+The command Chat: Start Voice Chat (⌘I (Windows, Linux Ctrl+I)) brings up a voice chat, regardless of where the current focus is.
+If the focus is in the editor, editor inline chat is started, otherwise the Chat view is opened.
+Alternatively, you can start voice chat in a specific location by using the Chat: Inline Voice Chat, Chat: Quick Voice Chat, or Chat: Voice Chat in Chat View commands.

 Screenshot of the chat input field showing an active microphone icon to enter a voice chat message

-Note: when using voice for Copilot Chat, the chat prompt will automatically submit when you pause.
+When using voice for chat in VS Code, the chat prompt will automatically submit when you pause.
 You can configure the time to wait before submitting via the accessibility.voice.speechTimeout setting, or disable this functionality when you configure the setting to 0.

-Copilot Chat also supports text-to-speech capabilities.
-When you enable the accessibility.voice.autoSynthesize setting, Copilot Chat responses are automatically read out aloud when voice was also used as input.
+Chat in VS Code also supports text-to-speech capabilities.
+When you enable the accessibility.voice.autoSynthesize setting, the chat responses are automatically read out aloud when voice was also used as input.
 To interrupt the synthesis, select the icon or press Escape.

 Each chat response also shows a new speaker icon, so that you can selectively read out a response aloud.